dotswg/dots-requirements/draft-ietf-dots-requirements.md

 server's aid in mounting a coordinated defense against a detected attack, signaling inter- or intra-domain as requested by local operators.
 DOTS clients should similarly be able to withdraw aid requests.
-DOTS requires no justification from DOTS clients for requests for help, nor must must DOTS clients justify withdrawing help requests: the decision is local to the entity owning the DOTS clients.
+DOTS requires no justification from DOTS clients for requests for help, nor must DOTS clients justify withdrawing help requests: the decision is local to the entity owning the DOTS clients.
 Regular feedback between DOTS clients and DOTS server supplement the defensive alliance by maintaining a common understanding of DOTS peer health and